Are you ever frustrated? Maybe the better question is: Have you been frustrated yet today?

 There are other things that frustrate me too.
 Sometimes I get frustrated that I still struggle with having to learn the same lessons over and over again.
 The Apostle Paul understood this problem when he said in Romans 7:15 For what I am doing, I do not understand; for I am not practicing what I would like to do, but I am doing the very thing I hate.
 That sounds like frustration to me.

-This week I participated in a homeschool lesson with the grandkids.
+A while back, I participated in a homeschool lesson with the grandkids.
 The lesson was about frustration.
 We talked about the story of Joni Eareckson Tada who as a young girl was injured in a swimming accident and was paralyzed.
 She has spent nearly 50 years in a wheelchair.
 She learned to paint holding the brush between her teeth.

 Part of our lesson was to try to draw a butterfly while holding the pencil with our teeth.
 Not an easy task.
 It took patience as I tried to make the pencil go in the direction I wanted it to.
 The pencil seemed to have a mind of its own!
 I was actually quite surprised to see that the picture could at least be identified as a butterfly even though it was a very crude likeness.
 At one point one of the kids asked if they were doing it right.
 We talked about how there is no “right” way to do art.
-If there were then all artists work would look the same.
+If there were, then all artists work would look the same.
 It got me to thinking about how that applies to other areas of life as well.
 Perhaps always aiming for perfect is part of the reason we can get so frustrated in the first place.

 The word frustration comes from a Latin word meaning “in vain, or to disappoint.”
 It’s something we all deal with nearly every day.
 Like the Apostle Paul, we can get frustrated with ourselves and perhaps wonder if things will ever change.